Gray leap forward: Xi Jinping shows natural hair color in a rare move for Chinese politics

 Observers can already count a growing number of senior officials showing their natural hair color in public.
 The current gray-hair list includes two of China's most visible figures on the global stage: Vice Premier Liu He, who has been shuttling between Beijing and Washington for the China-US trade talks, and Wang Yi, the country's foreign minister.

 But the practice has been historically limited to either retired or purged officials, as if to highlight their departure from the apex of power.
-They say Xi's new look will only inspire more underlings to follow suit.
+Analysts say Xi's new look will only inspire more underlings to follow suit.

-And if past leaders dyed their hair black to illustrate their health and vigor, 65-year-old Xi, doesn't seem to have such a need, as one of the youngest Chinese heads state in recent years.
+And if past leaders dyed their hair black to illustrate their health and vigor, 65-year-old Xi doesn't seem to have such a need, as one of the youngest Chinese heads of state in recent years.

 "I don't think youth was something that he was afraid to lose," said Hung.
 "It's highly possible that such a relaxation of rigidity in (politicians') style, especially to show a bit weariness, is planned and orchestrated to win some sympathy, which they might need."